BGNC/BloodGPT/README.md

 - **Swagger UI**: For API documentation
 - **RESTful API Design**: Adheres to resource-based REST principles and SOLID principles

+### **AI and Python**
+- **Python 3.x**: For AI training and predictions
+- **BioBERT**: A pre-trained biomedical natural language processing model
+  - Used for training on structured blood test data
+  - Provides domain-specific medical insights
+- **Dataset Handling**: Pandas for data manipulation, and NumPy for numerical operations
+- **Scikit-learn**: For creating custom models if required

 ### **Frontend**
 - **React.js**
 - **Axios**: For API communication